Cross-Cultural Communication and International Management MA

 Overview

-This master's in Cross-Cultural Communication and International Management celebrates diversity in cultural contexts.
-It focuses on the skills, competences and knowledge essential in today's global business environment.
+This Cross-Cultural Communication and International Management Master's celebrates diversity in cultural contexts.
+Its focus is on the skills, competencies and knowledge essential in today's global business environment.

 You'll have the opportunity to:

-You'll benefit from Newcastle University Business School's excellent facilities.
-Partnerships with major corporate and social enterprises and academic institutions provide many opportunities.
+You'll have access to the Business School's excellent facilities.
+NUBS partners with major corporate and social enterprises and academic institutions.
+These partnerships open many opportunities for students.

 Important information